sthysel/rakali/README.md

 ## rakali-view

-View feed from IP and USB cameras
+View live video feed from IP and USB cameras.
+IP cameras and NVR's that broadcast their services over mDNS can be discovered using `rakali-find-ipcameras`.

 `$ rakali-view --help`